skerbis/vanilla-megamenu/README.md

-# Responsive Megamenu
+# Responsive Mega-Menu

-Responsive Megamenu with Dropdown Created Using HTML5, CSS3 (including SCSS), and Vanilla JavaScript.
+Create a Responsive Mega-menu with Dropdown with HTML5, SCSS, and Vanilla JavaScript.